 Step 2: Measure the BAC water

-Step 3: Inject slowly along the vial wall
+Step 3: Inject slowly down the side

-Step 4: Swirl, do not shake
+Step 4: Swirl gently-don't shake

 Concentration Calculation Examples